louischarlot/Comparison_Two_Cluster_Robust_Hausman_tests/README.md

 Econometric methods final project by Louis CHARLOT, Chloé MAS, and Rachel PAYA.

+The pdf is available in the main directory as

-The R code is available in the "Code" file.
+The R code is available in the "Code" directory.